SleepMaMi: A Universal Sleep Foundation Model for Integrating Macro- and Micro-structures: Experiments and Results

 \subsection{Few-shot Evaluation}

-To evaluate the fast adaptation ability of \proposal to unseen data, we conduct a few-shot evaluation using the ISRUC dataset~\cite{khalighi2016isruc}.
-In this setup, Subgroup 1 is utilized for fine-tuning and validation, while Subgroups 2 and 3 were combined to form the test set.
-We restricted the fine-tuning data from Subgroup 1 to specific increments ($n = 1, 5, 10, 20, 30, 50, 90$) to measure sleep staging performance on the test split.
+To evaluate the fast adaptation ability of \proposal to unseen data, we conduct a few-shot evaluation using the ISRUC and CFS datasets~\cite{khalighi2016isruc, redline1995familial}.
+For ISRUC, Subgroup 1 is utilized for fine-tuning and validation, while Subgroups 2 and 3 are combined to form the test set.
+We restrict the fine-tuning data from Subgroup 1 to specific increments ($n = 1, 5, 10, 20, 30, 50, 90\text{ (All)}$) to evaluate the sleep staging performance on the test split.
+For CFS, we use a varying number of samples ($n = 1, 5, 10, 30, 100, 669 \text{ (All)}$) from the training split for finetuning, evaluating sleep staging and SDB segmentation performance on the test split.
 As illustrated in Figure \ref{fig:fewshot}, \proposal demonstrates impressive label efficiency.
-With only a single training sample, the model achieves an accuracy of 52.5\% and a F1 score of 44.1\%.
-When the sample size increases to 30, the accuracy and F1 score rise to 72.6\% and 71.8\%, respectively—performing only 2.1\% and 2.2\% lower than the model trained on the entire dataset.
-These results validate the practicality of \proposal as a robust foundation model to generalize well in data-constrained scenarios.
+With only a single training sample, the model achieves F1 scores of 44.1\%, 51.7\%, and 57.1\% for ISRUC sleep staging, CFS sleep staging, and CFS SDB segmentation, respectively.
+When the sample size increases to 30, the Macro-F1 scores rise to 71.8\%, 67.6\%, and 66.8\%, which are only 2.2\%, 3.6\%, and 1.5\% lower than the highest Macro-F1 scores.
+These results validate the utility of \proposal as a robust foundation model capable of generalizing in data-constrained scenarios.